Alabama's 1st congressional district

-It is currently represented by Republican Jerry Carl.
+It is currently represented by Republican Barry Moore.

 Character

-Mobile, Alabama is the focus of this district, which extends north along the Tombigbee and Alabama rivers.
-Timber production remains the biggest source of contributions to the local economy, however recently gulf coast condominium developments in Baldwin county represent new economic possibilities.
+Timber production remains the biggest source of contributions to the local economy, however recently Gulf Coast condominium developments in Baldwin County represent new economic possibilities.

 Politically, this area was one of the first in Alabama to shake off its Democratic roots.
 It was one of five districts to swing Republican in 1964, when Barry Goldwater swept the state.
 The GOP has held the district in every House election since then, usually by landslide margins; indeed, a Democrat has only managed 40 percent of the vote once since the current GOP run began in the district.
 However, conservative Democrats continued to hold most state and local offices well into the 1990s.

 It supported George W. Bush with 60% of the vote in 2000, and with 64% in 2004.
 In 2008, John McCain received 61.01% of the vote in the district while 38.38% supported Barack Obama.

-The 1st traditionally gives its congressmen very long tenures in Washington, D.C.
-Only nine men have represented the district in Congress since 1897, with all but two holding the seat for at least 10 years.
+The 1st district traditionally gives its representatives very long tenures in Washington: only nine people have represented the seat in Congress since 1897, with all but two holding the seat for at least 10 years.